broxus/everscale-inpage-provider/docs/pages/guides/1-introduction.md

 # Introduction

-This library seeks to be a powerful tool for building web3 applications that work with TON-compatible blockchains.
+This library seeks to be a powerful tool for building web3 applications that work with TVM-compatible blockchains.
 It helps you build statically type checked contract interaction, pack/unpack complex cell data structures or write elegant transaction parsers using streams and a bunch of combinators.